 - Nearly two-thirds of Americans (64%) oppose abolishing the penny and establishing a price rounding system

-- Nearly three-quarters of Americans (73%) were concerned that without the penny merchants might use price rounding to raise prices.
+- 65% of those surveyed were concerned merchants might use price rounding to raise prices without the penny.

 National polling over the past two decades has consistently shown that between two-thirds and three-fourths of Americans support keeping the cent in circulation.